MOHAA2002/zombiesurvival-v4.5p-2007-fix/README.md

 - **Add files via upload:** I changed the gib system to not use silentkill due to the flashy effect it causes, ruining the gore effect.
 Gibs should look better now. -Brainles5
 - **Added Maps:** Newest GMOD9 supported maps or dating after v4.2. -Soldier
 ## Bugs:
-- HL2 grenade duplicated with weapon_grenade.lua when spawned in map.
+- HL2 grenade duplicated with weapon_grenade.lua when spawned in map. -Soldier
 - Possible issues in saving user data.
-Will need more testing.
+Will need more testing. -Brainles5